sileod/Discovery/README.md

 import datasets
 datasets.load_dataset("discovery","discovery")
 ```
-Run the `bash get_data.bash` in `data`
-You can also download it directly from this link: https://drive.google.com/file/d/1yOJvkrYbGED9yFrSgo7297jW_47e55g6/view?usp=sharing

-`demo.ipynb` shows an example of how to read the data and export it in a different format
+We also provide a script to collect new datasets in `demo.ipynb`

 # Pretrained model
-We also provide a huggingface 🤗 pre-trained discourse connective prediction model built upon `roberta-base` .
+We also provide a huggingface 🤗 pre-trained discourse connective prediction model built upon `roberta-base`.
 https://huggingface.co/sileod/roberta-base-discourse-marker-prediction

 ```python